uf-mil/mil/Simul8.md

 An Entity can optionally implement texcoords for texturing.

-Currently implemented are spheres, planes and boxes.
-We will soon add arbitrary meshes.
+Currently implemented are spheres, planes and boxes, and arbitrary input meshes.

+Textures are not yet supported in .obj files due to a Vispy limitation.
+We are working on implementing a .obj reader that will include texture parameters.

 ### Lighting
 Implemented